owncloud-archive/documentation/user_manual/pim/calendar.rst

        https://localhost/owncloud/remote.php/caldav/calendars/test/defaultcalendar

 ..
-Note: the calendar names are lowercased and the spaces removed.
+Note:: the calendar names are lowercased and the spaces removed.
 They are not to be URL-encoded anymore.

 Creating events
 ---------------